wilbowma/infernalize/README.md

 Ultimately, I want to be able to give types to macros.
 I think being able to calculate a typing rule in a type theory is a good first step.
-To do that, I want that the calculation to be reflected directly in the term, so the we can calculate in the object language (the terms of `infernalize`), and the as a final step, translate to a the typing rule.
+To do that, I want the calculation to be reflected directly in the term, so we can calculate in the object language (the terms of `infernalize`), and then, as a final step, translate to a typing rule.
-Unfortunately, so far too much of this calculation still happens over the typing rule.
+Unfortunately, too much of this calculation still happens over the typing rule;
+the term or type is not a good enough representation of the typing rule.

 In the above example, we generated a typing rule for `let-` first, and then started modifying it.